optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 #### Goal

-Assume a simplified situation with 5 algorithms:
+Assume a simplified situation with 5 algorithms.
+We only consider whether an algorithm is gradient free or gradient based.
+One algorithm is not installed, so should never show up anywhere.
+Here is the ficticious list:

 - neldermead: installed, gradient_free
 - bobyqa: installed, gradient_free